wp-plugins/theme-options/readme.txt

 = What themes will the default snippets work for? =

 They will work for any theme that uses the 'Standard Naming of Hooks in Themes', along with Thematic and Hybrid.
-However, you can alway right your own hook converter file and place it in the '.../plugins/theme-options/hooks/' folder.
+However, you can always write your own hook converter file and place it in the '.../plugins/theme-options/hooks/' folder.

 = What is required to create my own code snippet =